The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$947||$990|

-Auto insurance companies use a driver's age to outline potential risk, assigning rates accordingly.
-A car insurance policy is usually priciest for young drivers — because of their inexperience — and most affordable for middle-aged drivers.
-Because each insurance company evaluates ages uniquely, it's wise to compare rates and find great coverage.
+Car insurance companies use a driver's age to estimate risk, assigning rates accordingly.
+Insurance is often priciest for teen drivers — because of their inexperience — and relatively affordable for middle-aged drivers.
+Since every insurance company evaluates ages in a different way, it's worth comparing rates and shopping around.

-As a general rule, teen drivers should choose USAA instead of American Family: USAA offers average yearly savings of $946, compared to American Family.
+As a general rule, teen drivers should choose USAA over American Family: USAA offers average yearly savings of $946, compared to American Family.

 |Discount Comparison||USAA||American Family|